Hugh Segal: Academic work

 Segal lived in Kingston, Ontario, and until 2014 was a faculty member at Queen's University's School of Policy Studies, and has also taught at the university's school of business.
 He served as president of the Institute for Research on Public Policy, a Montreal think tank, from 1999 to 2006.
 He sat on the board of directors and was a distinguished fellow at the Canadian Defence and Foreign Affairs Institute.
 He was also a member of the Trilateral Commission.

 Segal was appointed Master of Massey College in the University of Toronto (effective at the end of June 2014) and retired from the Senate to accept the position.
 He retired from the Massey College position effective June 30, 2019, five years into his seven-year term, and was succeeded by Nathalie Des Rosiers.

-Personal life and death
+Personal life

 Segal was born in Montreal into what he described as a "very low-end, working-class family in what is now called Le Plateau".
 However richer relatives ensured that he and his brothers received a good education.
 He was Jewish.

 He was the brother of corporate executive and former university administrator Brian Segal, and of artist Seymour Segal.
 He was married to Donna Armstrong Segal, a former Ontario Ministry of Health executive.
 They had one daughter, Jacqueline.

+Death

 Segal died on August 9, 2023, in Kingston, Ontario, at the age of 72.